 Figure 1.
-Distribution of different operating systems for smartphones in 2010
+Distribution of different operating systems for smartphones in 2013.

-It thus seems to be necessary to have a platformindependent mechanism for the communication with services provided by smartphones in order to not re-implement each service for each of the mentioned operating systems.
+On the other hand, this huge number of smartphones represents a large number of heterogeneous devices with respect to the operating systems smartphones are currently using.
+According to [3], there were at least five different operating systems for smartphones available on the market in 2010, and their distribution is shown in Figure 1.
+It thus seems to be necessary to have a platform-independent mechanism for the communication with services provided by smartphones in order to not re-implement each service for each of the mentioned operating systems.

 Usually, Web Services are used in order to provide a standardized and widely used methodology that is capable of achieving a platform-independent way to provide services.
 Unfortunately, in contrast to consuming Web Services on mobile devices, providing Web Services on mobile devices is not yet standardized due to several problems that occur when a service runs on a mobile device.
+To change this was one of the major motivations for the work described in this paper.
+Providing a framework that allows to deploy standardized Web Services on mobile devices provides big advantages for a number of different mobile technologies, e.g., in order to contextualize mobile users.

-This paper presents the description of a framework that allows providing Web Services on mobile devices.
-The outline of the paper is as follows: the next section provides an overview of related work, after which the scenario together with the problems that usually occur should Web Services be provided by a mobile device - is explained.
+Therefore, this paper presents the description of a framework that allows providing Web Services on mobile devices.
+The outline of the paper is as follows: the next section provides an overview of related work and the motivation for the development of the described approach, after which the scenario - together with the problems that usually occur if Web Services should be provided by a mobile device - is explained.
 The following section explains the implementation of the framework in detail and the results of a first performance test are presented.
-The paper is closed by a conclusion.
+Afterwards, the power consumption of the presented approach is evaluated and discussed with respect to user acceptance and possible types of scenarios that benefit from consuming Web Services deployed to mobile devices.
+Furthermore, another section provides first ideas about how different scenarios can be determined and evaluated with respect to the question if these scenarios would benefit by consuming Web Services deployed to mobile devices.
+The paper is closed by a conclusion and an outlook for further research questions.